 According to Brand24, 88% of people trust online reviews with 85% of customers checking up to 10 reviews before purchasing.

 It is important to ensure that you keep a good reputation online and give your customers the best experience.
-You can use free applications to monitor any mentions of your company online.
-Thus, keeping track of any consumer complaints and handling it before other prospects start developing any negative ideas.
-Try using free online mention tracking tools like Talkwalker to monitor every conversation about your brand, hashtags and competition on social media.
+Using free applications to monitor any mentions of your company online could help you keep track of any consumer complaints before other prospects start developing a negative idea of the standards or reliability of what your business offers.
+Try using free online mention tracking tools like Talkwalker to monitor every conversation about your brand, hashtags, and competition on social media.

 Do you have more tips on how you track your PR effect?
-Share some with us.
+Share with us on the comment section.